-- 1 Insert the exported physical disks into the available physical disk slots. - 2 Review the Import Report for an overview of the disk group that you are importing. - 3 Check for non-importable components. - 4 Confirm that you want to proceed with the import procedure. - NOTE: Some settings cannot be imported during the import disk group procedure.
+- Insert the exported physical disks into the available physical disk slots. - 2 Review the Import Report for an overview of the disk group that you are importing. - 3 Check for non-importable components. - 4 Confirm that you want to proceed with the import procedure.